-Variables on this file were derived from the HC questionnaire itself, the MPC data collection instrument, derived from CAPI, or assigned in sampling.
+Variables on this file were derived from the HC questionnaire itself, derived from the MPC data collection instrument, derived from CAPI, or assigned in sampling.
 The source of each variable is identified in Section D "Variable - Source Crosswalk" in one of four ways:

-- 1. Variables derived from CAPI or assigned in sampling are so indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
-Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; - FF- Flat Fee section - CP- Charge Payment section - OP Outpatient section - 3.
+- 1. Variables derived from CAPI or assigned in sampling are indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
+Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as: - ER Emergency Room section - FF Flat Fee section - CP Charge Payment section; - 3.
 Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 4.
 Variables which have been edited or imputed are so indicated.